Original

 Affiliate disclosure ›

-Reader-supported.
-We may earn a commission if you buy through these search links.
+Independent.
+PetScored may earn a commission on purchases through tagged links at no extra cost to you.
 Affiliate revenue does not affect the score on this page.
 Use whichever retailer you prefer.

 FAQ

-What is the PetScored rating for Orijen Original Dog Food?
+What is the PetScored rating for Orijen Original?

-Orijen Original Dog Food scores 6.6 out of 10 on the PetScored deterministic rubric.
+Orijen Original scores 5.7 out of 10 on the PetScored deterministic rubric.
 Strongest sub-score: Sensitivity Risk.
 Weakest sub-score: Value.
 See the full sub-score breakdown and rule-event trail on the scorecard.

-Is Orijen Original Dog Food good for dogs with food sensitivities?
+Is Orijen Original good for dogs with food sensitivities?

-Orijen Original Dog Food carries this AAFCO adequacy statement: "ORIJEN Original Dog Food is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages, including growth of large size dogs (70 lb. or more as an…" The all-life-stages designation covers growth and maintenance.
+Orijen Original carries this AAFCO adequacy statement: "ORIJEN Original Dog Food is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages, including growth of large size dogs (70 lb or more as an …" The all-life-stages designation covers growth and maintenance.

-Per the bag, Orijen Original Dog Food is intended for All life stages except large breed puppy (format: Kibble).
+Per the bag, Orijen Original is intended for All life stages (format: Kibble).
 Always cross-check the AAFCO statement on your actual bag, since recipes and life-stage designations can change between production runs.

-How much does Orijen Original Dog Food cost per calorie?
+How much does Orijen Original cost per calorie?